canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q4/QuestionText.md

 ## Question Text

 You want to make a program for the chemistry labs in a school that are making an experiment with household liquids.
 Lots of different household items can make fun chemistry experiments.
-Make a Java program called **ChemistryLab** that has two liquids from household items and a guide that says how much of which type of liquid is needed to make a reaction.
-Note that all the labs in the school use the same source to get the liquid for their experiment, but they may have different guides for the experiment.
+Make a Java program called **ChemistryLab**.

 ### ChemistryLab Class